Richard Lockwood (rugby)

 Richard Evison Lockwood (11 November 1867 – 10 November 1915) was a rugby union, and professional rugby league footballer who played in the 1880s, 1890s and 1900s.
 He played representative level rugby union (RU) for England from 1887 to 1894, and was captain in January and February 1894, and Yorkshire, and at club level for Dewsbury and Heckmondwike, as a Three-quarter, and club level rugby league (RL) for Wakefield Trinity, as a Forward, e.g. front row, back row, or lock.
 Prior to 3 September 1898, Dewsbury was a rugby union club, and prior to the 1896–97 Northern Rugby Football Union season, Heckmondwike was also a rugby union club.

 Background

 Dicky Lockwood was born in Crigglestone, Wakefield, West Riding of Yorkshire, England, and he died aged 47 in Leeds, West Riding of Yorkshire, England.

 Biography

 Dicky Lockwood was born on 11 November 1867 in Crigglestone.
-Dicky Lockwood's marriage was registered during first ¼ 1889 in Dewsbury district.
 Dicky Lockwood was the landlord of The Queen Hotel, Westgate, Heckmondwike.